Download Mozilla Firefox 3.7 Mockup Theme NOW

 UPDATE: A new version 2.5 has been released which includes updated Stylish code to fix large bookmarks bar.
 So download the updated version.

-Now we are very pleased to share such a theme for Mozilla Firefox 3.0 and later versions.
-"BoneyardBrew" along with "SoapyHamHocks" @ DeviantART has created a new theme which provides almost same interface as shown in the 3.7 mockups.
+We know that Mozilla Firefox 3.7 is under development and it has been announced that Firefox 3.7 will support Aero Glass and will have a new interface.
+“BoneyardBrew” along with “SoapyHamHocks” @ DA has created a new theme which provides almost same interface as shown in the 3.7 mockups.
 Following is a screenshot of this theme:

 If you want the same look in your Firefox 3.0 or later, follow these simple steps: